JaneliaSciComp/Neuroptikon/Source/Documentation/Source/UserInterface/Inspector.rst

 Display Inspector
 -----------------

-The display inspector allows you to choose the background color of the visualization and to choose the viewing plane when viewing in two dimensions.
+The display inspector allows you to choose the background color of the visualization, the viewing plane when viewing in two dimensions and how opaque :ref:`ghosted objects <ghosting>` should be.
 You can choose a background color with an alpha value and it won't be noticeable on screen, but if you save the view to an image the background alpha will be used.

 .. image:: ../images/DisplayInspector.png
    :align: center